hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Creating Custom Friends Lists.md

 ### Cloud Code

-We have discussed what the Cloud Code for this request is going to look like earlier, so the request will appear as follows:
+We've discussed what the Cloud Code for this request is going to look like earlier, so the request will appear as follows:

 ![](img/FriendsList/14.png)